42mcmaster/htmlCssJavaScript/html02_semanticHTML/html02_ExtensionTask.md

 # html02 Extension Task: Div Soup Rescue

 **For fast finishers.
-Extra credit — no points, no rubric.
-Finish the regular html02 tasks first.**
+This is extra credit — Mr. M will assign points when complete.
+But, make sure you finish the regular html02 tasks first.**

 ## The situation

 A "web developer" delivered the page in `html02_ExtensionStarter.html`.
 It *looks* okay in a browser — but the markup underneath is a disaster: everything is a `<div>`, the "headings" are just bold text, the "list" is built with `<br>` tags, and `<b>`/`<i>` are used where `<strong>`/`<em>` belong.

-Your job: rescue it.
+Your job: fix it with the knowledge you have learned regarding semantic tags.

 ## The task